syncfusion-content/uwp-docs/uwp/TreeMap/Drill-Down.md

 ---
 layout: post
-title: Drill Down support in TreeMap control
+title: DrillDown in UWP TreeMap control | Syncfusion
-description: Drill Down support
+description: Learn here all about DrillDown support in Syncfusion UWP TreeMap (SfTreeMap) control and more.
 platform: UWP
 control: TreeMap
 documentation: ug
 ---

-# Drill Down
+# DrillDown in UWP TreeMap (SfTreeMap)

 Treemap enables drill down to expose the hierarchy by clicking on a treemap node and allows drill up by clicking on drill down header.
 At a time, only one level of the hierarchy can be seen in the treemap.